hayek/UIMagnifyImageView/README.md

 # UIMagnifyImageView
-UIMagnifyImageView is an UILabel extention that supports truncation string for "read more" cases when the text is too large to fit the UILabel frame.
+UIMagnifyImageView is a UIView extention that shows an image inside loupe that when touched pops the image.
+It's useful in cases where you want to let the user view an image quickly without moving to other screen.

-UIMagnifyImageView supports dynamic font size and attributed string values.
+UIMagnifyImageView is optemised to work inside UITableView.

 [![License](http://img.shields.io/packagist/l/doctrine/orm.svg)](http://cocoadocs.org/docsets/UIMagnifyImageView)
 [![cocoapods](http://img.shields.io/cocoapods/v/UIMagnifyImageView.svg)](http://cocoadocs.org/docsets/UIMagnifyImageView)